Cody Bellinger Preview, Player Props: Cubs vs. Tigers

 Cody Bellinger At The Plate

-- Among qualified hitters in baseball, he ranks fifth in batting average, 16th in on-base percentage, and seventh in slugging.
+- Among the qualified batters in baseball, he ranks fifth in batting average, 16th in on-base percentage, and seventh in slugging.

-- Bellinger has had an RBI in 42 games this season (45.2%), including 13 multi-RBI outings (14.0%).
-He has also driven in three or more of his team's runs in seven contests.
+- Bellinger has had an RBI in 42 games this season (44.7%), including 13 multi-RBI outings (13.8%).
+He has also driven home three or more of his team's runs in seven contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.